TimeLord2010/vit_table/README.md

 If `enableHorizontalScroll` is set to true, then `priority` will have no effect since columns will never vanish.

 Note that the `title` parameter accepts any Widget, so you can use `Text('Title')` or any other widget for the column header.

-# Roadmap

-- Header customization;
-  - Accept any widget to display in the header;
-  - Change the text style of the header.
-  - Change the background color.
-- Custom rows background color;
-- Custom rows background widget;
-- Custom table border color and radius;